-- Rescue equipment, which has been thrown for a emergency, - Gliders / harnesses and rescue equipment, which have been changed by yourself, - Gliders / harnesses and rescue equipment that were not purchased from an authorized dealer / flight school, - Gliders / harnesses and rescue equipment where the required inspection intervals were not met and the verification of the glider was not conducted by a ICARO paragliders authorized operation / person - Damage which has occurred due to improper treatment (i.e. storage in humidity, heat or direct sunlight) - Parts that need to be replaced due to normal wear and tear, - Discoloration of the cloth material used, - Damage caused by solvents, salt water, insects, sun, sand, humidity or "debag-jumps". - Damage caused by force majeure. - Damage caused by the paramotor (Oil, fuel, damage in cause of the prop)
+- Gliders and harnesses that are used for training purposes, Acro or other official competitions, - Gliders / harnesses who were involved in an accident, - Rescue equipment, which has been thrown for a emergency, - Gliders / harnesses and rescue equipment, which have been changed by yourself, - Gliders / harnesses and rescue equipment that were not purchased from an authorized dealer / flight school, - Gliders / harnesses and rescue equipment where the required inspection intervals were not met and the verification of the glider was not conducted by a ICARO paragliders authorized operation / person

-In case of a concluded claim the period of guarantee carries on.
-The period of guarantee and the connected claim are not prolongated and are only valid until the original date of expiry.
+- Damage which has occurred due to improper treatment (i.e. storage in humidity, heat or direct sunlight) - Parts that need to be replaced due to normal wear and tear, - Discoloration of the cloth material used. - Damage caused by solvents, salt water, insects, sun, sand, humidity or "debag-jumps". - Damage caused by force majeure. - Damage caused by the motor (Oil, fuel, damage in cause of the prop) and towing by winch.

+In case of a concluded claim the period of warranty carries on.
+The period of warranty and the connected claim are not prolongated and are only valid until the original date of expiry.
 The freight costs (transport to and from) are not paid by ICARO paragliders.